dankimio/FlipTimer/README.md

-#  FlipTimer
+#  Flip Timer

-FlipTimer is a productivity timer based on the phone's proximity sensor.
+Flip Timer is a productivity timer that uses your phone's proximity sensor to start and stop the timer.

 ## Screenshots